 Prior to moving overseas for three months at the beginning of this year, I had only been overseas once in my life.
 In late June — early July 2015, my best friend and I went to New Zealand for three weeks.
-We had initially planned to go island hopping in Hawaii, but we began planning literally four months out — and as full-time uni students (and my best friend being a mother to a beautiful little girl) somewhere closer and cheaper just suited us better.
-I’ve called this space ‘Global Chapters’, so I suppose NZ would be considered to be ‘Chapter 2: Close to Home’.
+As my first time overseas, I was excited and overwhelmed and so ready to dive into the whole experience.

 This first part is probably my favourite place that we went, and that is why it’s first up.
 It was one of the first places that we went.
 Two days into our road trip of the South Island, we left Dunedin and went to Te Anau.
 We were only there one night, but it was a definitive highlight for me and I wish that we had stayed longer.
 We drove our rental pulsar from our accommodation in Te Anau to Milford Sound.